cargo-lambda/cargo-lambda/docs/guide/cross-compiling.md

 This is a list of non-exhaustive problems that you might bump into if you try to build your Rust application to work on AWS Lambda:

 - `reqwest` uses OpenSSL as TLS backend by default.
 If you want to use `reqwest` in your application, you can enable the `native-tls-vendored` or the `rustls` features to include the TLS backend in your application.

+- `ring` and any other crates that depend on `cc-rs` have compile-time requirements.
+Look at [their documentation](https://github.com/rust-lang/cc-rs#compile-time-requirements) to see those requirements depending on your platform.